OSCNWeb/oscn-news/_posts/2020-08-28-cjtd-2020-1-court-on-the-judiciary-trial.md

 > [JOURNAL ENTRY OF JUDGMENT](https://www.oscn.net/Images/Opinions/CJTD-2020-1_ORDER.pdf)

-The above styled trial commenced in the Court on the Judiciary, Trial Division on March 31 and continued weekdays through September 18, 2020, except for Labor Day on September 7th, and on September 14th.
+The above styled trial commenced in the Court on the Judiciary, Trial Division on August 31 to September 18, 2020, except for Labor Day on September 7th, and on September 14th.

 Article 7A Section 2 of the Oklahoma Constitution sets forth the requirements for membership on the Trial and Appellate Divisions of the Court on the Judiciary.
 The trial division is made up of 8 district judges appointed by the Oklahoma Secretary of State and one active member appointed by the Oklahoma Bar Association.
 The Secretary of State maintains the list of members for both the Trial Division and the Appellate Division.